-No Impact.
-Wastewater generated from the Proposed Project is expected to be minor and would be treated on-site in a septic system that would be constructed by the proposed project.
+- e) Would the project result in determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? - No Impact.
+Wastewater generated from the Proposed Project is expected to be minor and would be treated on-site in a septic system on each of the lots that would be developed by the Proposed Project.
 As such, no wastewater would be transported to MSWD for treatment.
-No impact would occur.

-Less Than Significant.
+No impact would occur. - f) Would the project be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? - Less Than Significant Impact.
 Desert Valley Disposal (DVD) provides solid waste disposal and recycling services for the City of Desert Hot Springs (City of Desert Hot Springs 2000a).
 The Edom Hill Transfer Station collects commercial waste and recycling which is then transferred to a permitted landfill or recycling facility outside the Coachella Valley.
 Permitted landfills may include the Badlands Disposal Site, El Sobrante Sanitary Landfill, and Lambs Canyon Disposal Site.
 Solid waste typically generated by cultivation facilities would be minimal due to composting practices.
-The Proposed Project would have a less than significant impact on solid waste disposal services.

-g) Would the project comply with federal, state, and local statues and regulations related to solid waste?
+The Proposed Project would have a less than significant impact on solid waste disposal services. - g) Would the project comply with federal, state, and local statues and regulations related to solid waste?